 Fall semester: Professors Jaswal and McKinney.
-Spring semester: Professor Burkett.
+Spring semester: Professor Burkett.2023-24: Not offered

 The concepts of thermodynamic equilibrium and kinetic stability are studied.
 Beginning with the laws of thermodynamics, we will develop a quantitative understanding of the factors which determine the extent to which chemical reactions can occur before reaching equilibrium.
 Chemical kinetics is the study of the factors, such as temperature, concentrations, and catalysts, which determine the speeds at which chemical reactions occur.
 Appropriate laboratory experiments supplement the lecture material.
 Four class hours and three hours of laboratory work per week.

 Requisite: Chemistry 11 or 15 (this requirement may be waived for exceptionally well-prepared students; consent of the instructor is required); and Mathematics 11 or its equivalent.
 Fall semester: Professor Snyder.
-Spring semester: Professor Snyder.2021-22: Offered in Fall 2021, Spring 2022
+Spring semester: Professor Snyder.2023-24: Not offered

 A study of the basic concepts of chemistry for students particularly interested in natural science.
 Topics to be covered include atomic and molecular structure, spectroscopy, states of matter, and stoichiometry.
 These physical principles are applied to a variety of inorganic, organic, and biochemical systems.
 Both individual and bulk properties of atoms and molecules are considered with an emphasis on the conceptual foundations and the quantitative chemical relationships which form the basis of chemical science.
 This course is designed to utilize the background of those students with strong preparation in secondary school chemistry and to provide both breadth in subject matter and depth in coverage.
 Four hours of lecture and discussion and three hours of laboratory per week.